jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 ### GUID

 Creates globally unique identifiers.
-There's no sequence or auto increment here.
 If you need offline writes that will synchronize later to an online server, this is your only option.
 Another use case if if you have tables in multiple databases that must be merged later on.
+For scalability, this is better choice than serial.

 Downsides include performance implications when using Indexes as new inserts cause rewrites instead of just adding to last page when using serials.
 Also, due to its size, it can potentially add disk and memory overhead.

-For scalability, this is better choice than serial.

 This should be a safe default.
 Read [this article](https://www.clever-cloud.com/blog/engineering/2015/05/20/why-auto-increment-is-a-terrible-idea/) on why.
 Ways you can generate UUID:

 **Within Application Code**